 - Mandatory: You must not exceed the page limit. - Suggested: NEH encourages, but does not require, you to abide by the page limit.

-Take note of the page limits and formatting instructions in this notice.
-NEH will not review applications that exceed mandatory page limits or violate formatting instructions.
+Note page limits and formatting instructions in this notice.
+NEH will not review applications that exceed mandatory page limits or deviate from formatting instructions.

 Your application components must conform to the following formatting requirements, unless otherwise indicated: